Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18

 \subsection{Comparison with Hydrodynamic Models}

-Before looking for droplet-like structures in a magnetohydrodynamic (MHD) simulation, we first summarize the measured properties of the 18 droplets identified and examined in this paper in Table \ref{table:models}.
-The newly identified sub-0.1 pc coherent structures are smaller in size and mass than previously known coherent cores (\S\ref{sec:analysis_basic}; Fig.\ \ref{fig:basic}).
-The droplets appear to be gravitationally unbound and confined mainly by the ambient gas pressure in a virial analysis (\S\ref{sec:analysis_virial}; Fig.\ \ref{fig:virialGP} and Fig.\ \ref{fig:virialAll}).
-Consistent with being gravitationally unbound, the droplets have density structures generally shallower than a critical Bonnor-Ebert sphere and previously observed starless cores (\S\ref{sec:discussion_confinement_BE}; Fig.\ \ref{fig:profilesDensity}).
-The population of droplets in L1688 appear to have a velocity distribution matching the dense gas motions traced by the NH$_3$ emission, suggesting that the velocities of the droplets are inherited from the velocity dispersion of materials in the environment.

-Simple analytical models could hint at the formation mechanism of the droplets.
+Simple analytical models could hint at the formation mechanism of droplets.
 For example, by extending the Jeans model \citep{Jeans_1902}, \citet{Myers_1998} proposed a ``kernel'' model, in which a condensation with a mass of 1 M$_\sun$ and a size of 0.03 pc can exist within a dense core under ambient pressure provided by the thermal and turbulent motions.
-Below, we demonstrate that formation of droplets is also possible in an MHD simulation of a turbulent cloud with self-gravity and sink particles.
+Below, we demonstrate that formation of droplets is also possible in an MHD simulation of a turbulent cloud with self-gravity and sink particles, representing protostars.